Bonded Retainers and Clear Retainers

 Periodontics

-Dr. Klose and her highly trained Dental Hygienists treat gum disease and other periodontal conditions to keep your mouth healthy.
-Using the latest technology, we are able to care for your gums in a comfortable and efficient manner.
+Dr. Klose and her team treat gum disease and other periodontal conditions using the latest technology to keep your mouth healthy and gums in top condition.

 Extractions